KevinVargis/vjudge-monopoly/Readme.md

     - Enter details and enjoy!

 - Aim
-    - Make assessment of concepts more engaging by incorpotating the evaluation of knowledge possesed regarding common algorithmic problems and their various solutions in a chance-based board game.
+    - Make assessment of concepts more engaging by incorporating the evaluation of knowledge possesed regarding common algorithmic problems and their various solutions in a chance-based board game.
     - This game includes elements from games like Monopoly to create an interactive and competitive environment.

 - Objective